SofanitTesfaye/WEATHA-Weather-app-/README.md

 #### MVP

-- Find external api and use the data.
+- Use external weather api to access as data.
 - Allow user to get current weather information by searching the city.
 - remove previous search data when new search is made.
 - use CSS to style the page.